Courtesy car insurance cover

 Does my car insurance include a courtesy car?

-That depends on your policy.
-Some insurance policies feature courtesy car cover as standard.
+Whether courtesy car cover is included with your car insurance depends on your policy.
+Some feature courtesy car cover as standard.
 On others, it’s available as an optional add-on.
-However, you’re more likely to have cover if your policy is fully comprehensive.
+However, you’re more likely to have cover if you have comprehensive car insurance.

-Third-party, or third-party, fire and theft insurance doesn’t usually cover courtesy cars.
-But again, it depends on your policy – some might do, so it’s always worth checking.
+Third-party, or third-party, fire and theft insurance doesn’t usually include a courtesy car.
+But it depends on your policy – some might do, so it’s always worth checking.

 Am I insured to drive a courtesy car?